When we rolled out Subscription Pricing last October, some were hesitant to give it a shot at first.

 How Subscription Pricing is Changing the Game

 But for authors selling more than $1,000 monthly, the 10% fee on their royalties becomes significant.
 This is why we introduced Subscription Pricing.
-It allows authors to keep ALL of their royalties (after the stores’ fee) for a small monthly fee of $100 to PublishDrive.
+It allows authors to keep ALL of their royalties (after the stores’ fee) for a flat monthly fee.

-That means an author can sell tens of thousands of dollars per month, and they’ll only have to pay PublishDrive $100 for that month – no matter how high sales go.
+That means an author can sell tens of thousands of dollars per month, and they’ll only have to pay PublishDrive a flat monthly fee – no matter how high sales go.

 Rachel Morgan’s Experience with Subscription Pricing